 Instead, use a complex password that is unique to your site (not a password you use elsewhere).
 Our minimum recommendations for a strong password are:

 - At least 8 characters – more is even better.

 - A mix of uppercase and lowercase letters.

 - Include numbers and at least one special character, e.g., @ #! ?

 One of the most important decisions you’ll make when it comes to security is where to host your site.
 The differences between web hosts are huge – in cost, performance, and security.

-For the more expensive plans, you get your own dedicated server that is customized for your specific needs and comes with rock-solid, built-in security.
+For the more expensive plans, you get your own dedicated server customized for your specific needs and comes with rock-solid, built-in security.

 But if you are running a high-traffic site with a lot of moving parts, and especially if it’s eCommerce, you’ll definitely need a high-end web hosting plan.
 You’ll pay more, but you’ll get top-notch security with a lot of extras: automatic backups, plugin and theme updates, performance optimization, and premium support.
-Of all the WordPress security tips, your choice in web hosts is crucial.
+Of all the WordPress security tips, your choice of web hosts is one of the most crucial.

 3. Don’t Choose a Nulled Theme